MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 {{ "

+**Windows Only**
-In order for them to join you, you will need to find your IP.
-You can think of your IP as a join code or friend code used to access the server)<br>
+In order for them to join you, you will need to find your local IP.
+You can think of your IP as a join code or friend code used to access the server<br>
-* Open up command prompt, and in the command prompt type 'IPconfig'.
-Press enter and look for something like:<br>
+* Open command prompt and in the command prompt type 'ipconfig'.
+Press 'enter' and look for something like:<br>
 `IPv4 Address.......: XXX.XXX.X.X` <br>
 Example Image:<br>
 ![Example](/static/images/help/setting-up-server/ipconfig.png)<br>

 ---

-This is the IP that the person will use to connect to the server.
+This is the IP that people will use to connect to the server locally.
 Start up the server and then tell them to click 'Add a new server' or 'Direct Connect'
 * For 'Add a new server' the name can be anything but the IP needs to be your IPv4 address, so tell them to put that there.
 Click finish and then double click the server and they have connected